 The FHA offers programs for homeowners facing financial hardship.
-One option is a forbearance plan that temporarily pauses or reduces your monthly payment if you have recently lost your job.
+One option is a forbearance plan that temporarily pauses or reduces your monthly payment if you lose your job.
 There also are loan modification programs that allow you to extend your loan term to lower your monthly payment.

 For more information on getting help with your FHA mortgage payments, visit the Department of Housing and Urban Development.